Congratulations, Kentucky teens! You're ready to start driving! Having your license opens many doors and allows a freedom you haven't known yet.

 If you fail the driving skills test, you may take it again in one week.
 If you pass―congratulations!
 You've earned your provisional driver license.

-The provisional phase will last until you turn 18, at which point you will have adult driving privileges (with the exception of the Zero Tolerance law).
+The provisional phase will last until you turn 18 years old, at which point you will have adult driving privileges (with the exception of the Zero Tolerance law).

-Your provisional license also means you will be in danger of losing your license if you accumulate more than seven points for traffic violations.
-This seven-point rule is stricter than the 12-point rule for adults 18 and over.
+Your provisional license also means you will be in danger of losing your license if you accumulate more than 6 points for traffic violations.
+This 6 points rule is stricter than the 12 points rule for adults 18 years old and over.

 Within the first year after obtaining your license, you're required to take a four-hour Graduated Licensing course.
 These free courses are offered in every county by the Transportation Cabinet; or, you may opt to take one at your high school or through a private driving school that's been approved by the Cabinet.
 Take your completion certificate to the DDL once you're finished.